Jzukas125/Obsidian-Notes/CyberSecruity/Web Dev/PHP Tutorial.md

 <h3> GET vs. POST </h3>
 Both GET and POST request create an array.
 This array holds key/value pairs, where keys are the names of the form controls and values are the input data from the user.

 Both Get and POST are treated as $_GET and $_POST.
-These are superglobals, which means that theey are always accessible, regardless of scope - and you can access them from any function, class or file without to do anything special.
+These are superglobals, which means that they are always accessible, regardless of scope - and you can access them from any function, class or file without to do anything special.

+***`$_GET` is array of variables passed to the current script via the URL parameters.
+`$_POST` is an array of variables passed to the current script via the HTTP POST method***

+<h3> When to use GET? </h3>
+Information from a form with the GET method is visible to everyone.